Addressing the conference, Mr Salmond argued energy efficiency and conservation are key factors that are currently shaping the future of mankind.

 If climate change scientists are to be believed, Mr Salmond could actually be underselling the importance of a carbon-free society; indeed, a new report published on Wednesday in IOP Publishing’s Environmental Research Letters claims that the measures outlined in the Copenhagen Accord are not likely to avert climate change.
 According to the report, the global temperature could increase by up to 4.2C and coral reefs could disappear by 2100.

 Green energy measures have been adopted internationally but whether they are sufficient to alter the trend of global warming remains to be seen.
-In the UK, the Government has urged thousands of households to install cavity wall insulation, loft insulation, double glazing and more energy efficient boilers to help cut carbon emissions, yet substantial green savings are still to be made through the uptake of renewable energy sources.
+In the UK, the Government has urged thousands of households to install loft insulation,cavity wall insulation and double glazing and more energy efficient boilers to help cut carbon emissions, yet substantial green savings are still to be made through the uptake of renewable energy sources.

 If Scotland were able to achieve a 100 per cent renewable electricity target, the world could change forever.